nalgeon/iuliia/README.md

 -   20 transliteration schemas (rule sets), including all main international and Russian standards.
 -   Correctly implements not only the base mapping, but all the special rules for letter combinations and word endings (AFAIK, Iuliia is the only library which does so).
--   Simple API and zero third-party dependencies.
+-   Simple API and zero third-party dependencies, except of com.fasterxml.jackson :o(.

 ## Supported schemas